 Transfer Your Art onto a T-shirt

 When children draw, they bring their own fantasy worlds into view—or show us the world from their own perspectives.
 Why not transfer your child’s dinosaur kings, treasure maps, and hand-drawn family portraits to t-shirts, tote bags and aprons for all the world to see?
 Use this activity to find out how!
 Chances are, your child will love seeing his artwork on a bag or t-shirt.
-These make great gifts for parents and grandparents!
+This is a great birthday party activity and the finished products make great gifts!
 Wear your art on your sleeve with this activity that shows you how to display your child's art onto t-shirts.

 What You Need: